fasteiner/APRG-FloodMax/ReadMe.md

     2. Each node receives messages from its neighbors
 3. In the end, the leader is the node with the highest id

 Unfortunately, this algorithm is not very efficient.
-The amount of messages sent is $$O(diameter \cdot n \cdot e)$$ where n is the amount of nodes in the network.
+The amount of messages sent is $O(diameter \cdot n \cdot e)$ where n is the amount of nodes in the network.

 ## Optimized Algorithm